dis-bzh/denvr/README.md

 This project is a template to :

-- test, build and push a contenerized node app in Github registry
+- build and push a contenerized NextJS app in Github registry
-- managed VMs in Denv-r cloud environment and deploy the previous contenerized app on it/them.
+- managed VMs in Denv-r cloud environment using Terraform*
+- deploy the previous contenerized app on it/them using Ansible

+> [!NOTE]
+> This Terraform project is just for Denv-r cloud env using the Warren provider
+> But, you still can use the CI and Ansible to build, publish and deploy your NextJS app in your VMs.
+You just need to create an inventory with their IP address (The VMs must be available through SSH)

+## Prerequisites

+Using the CI/CD only, to build, push and deploy, you just need to install :
+- Terraform

+If you want to run all this actions locally first then you need :
+- npm : build and run locally the NextJS application following the README.md file on "my-app" sub-directory
+- Docker with docker compose : build and run contenerized version of the app
+- Terraform : deploy VMs in your Denv-r cloud environment
+- Ansible : deploy the contenerized app on your VMs

 ## Github workflow